Krypton-Suite/Extended-Toolkit/Source/Krypton Toolkit/Main/Krypton.Toolkit.Suite.Extended.DataGridViewExt/Readme.md

 - How to implement the re-sortable single list
   - Mandy has 1 Item
   - Mark has 4
+  - If there are no Details Rows exist, then the Details view will not be shown.
+(And not `AllowUserToAddRows`)

 ## Single Detail View
 This allows a Master Detail view to be seen with very little code from the client side